automatika-robotics/sugarcoat/docs/advanced/robot_plugins.md

 ## See the Example Robot Plugin in Action

-We tested the example plugin with [**Kompass**](https://github.com/automatika-robotics/kompass) which is an event-driven navigation framework build on top of Sugarcoat.
+Here the example plugin is tested with [**Kompass**](https://github.com/automatika-robotics/kompass) which is an event-driven navigation framework build on top of Sugarcoat.

 - To recplicate this test, start by installing Kompass from source by following the instructions [here](https://automatika-robotics.github.io/kompass/install.html)

 - Pull the [myrobot_plugin_interface](https://github.com/automatika-robotics/robot-plugin-example) to your ROS2 workspace and build it.

-We performed the test by first running the `turtlebot3_test` and observing the subscribed and published topics.
+Start by running the [`turtlebot3_test`](https://github.com/automatika-robotics/kompass/blob/main/kompass/recipes/turtlebot3.py) without the plugin and observe the subscribed and published topics.
 You will see that the components are subscribed to `/odometry/filtered` topic of type `Odometry`.
 The `DriveManager` component will also be publishing the robot commands as `Twist` messages on `/cmd_vel` topic (or `TwistStamped` based on your ROS2 distribution).

-To enable the plugin, we just need to edit one line in the recipe to change the exisitng:
+To enable the plugin, just edit one line in the recipe to change the exisitng launcher initialization from the following:
 ```python

 launcher = Launcher(robot_plugin="myrobot_plugin")